-A person of good moral character must not have any criminal history or
+A person of "good moral character" must not have any criminal

-trouble with the law.
-This includes any accounts of fraud, smuggling,
+history or trouble with the law.
+This includes any accounts of fraud,

-drug crimes, and so on.
-Minor slip ups, like traffic tickets or long-ago
+smuggling, drug crimes, and so on.
+Minor slip ups, like traffic tickets

-arrests, are not usually severe enough to warrant a refusal on grounds
+or long-ago arrests, are not usually severe enough to warrant a refusal

-of good moral character.
-However, more serious offenses or violent crimes
+on grounds of good moral character.
+However, more serious offenses or

-committed either before or during the statutory period before filing for
+violent crimes committed either before or during the statutory period

 The standard time period examined for good moral character varies between